 You'll be able to customize each javelin with stat-based upgrades that you pick up as loot and vanity items like paintjobs to give each exosuit a personal touch.

-Within Anthem's world, you'll take on a variety of missions.
+Within Anthem's world, which is divided into 10 sub regions and is described as "comfortably large" by executive producer Mark Darrah, you'll take on a variety of missions.
 Some are part of the critical path, a series of missions that take you through the main story of Anthem, but you'll be able to partake in higher difficulty missions, generated side missions, and repeat them at will.

 Here's what we know about Anthem's mission types: